WELCOME TO THE HEBRON TOWNSHIP ASSESSOR'S OFFICE!

 This exemption freezes the assessed value of a property at a base year level, the first year the exemption is received.
 As property values increase, the exemption amount increases.
 This exemption does not protect against tax rate increases.

-The Assessment Freeze Exemption is available when an owner-occupant is 65 or older, with a total household income, before deductions, of $55,000 or below, who owned and occupied the property as of January 1st of the assessment year, and on January 1st of the prior assessment year.
+The Assessment Freeze Exemption is available when an owner-occupant is 65 or older, with a total household income, before deductions, of $65,000 or below, who owned and occupied the property two consecutive January 1sts.

 - Homestead Improvement Exemption